Resources for teachers

 Engage students in how we can achieve a more sustainable planet and the SDGs, with focus on science, climate change and the environment.

 A network of like-minded peers in a fun and interactive environment.

 As a leader in the field of experiential learning, Earthwatch provides a deep engagement with nature to better understand our planet.

 Get hands on with Earthwatch’s Earthworm Watch, FreshWater Watch and Teabag Index citizen science projects.

 Teachers will have the opportunity to collect scientific data that will make a direct contribution to achieving the SDGs.

 The United Nations Global Goals for Sustainable Development – more commonly known as the SDGs – were launched in September 2015.

 They represent an ambitious, integrated framework aiming to end poverty, protect our planet, and ensure future prosperity by 2030.

-On 1st of January 2016, the 17 Sustainable Development Goals of the 2030 Agenda for Sustainable Development, officially came into force.
+On 1 January 2016, the 17 Sustainable Development Goals of the 2030 Agenda for Sustainable Development officially came into force.
 The SDGs mean that young people today will live in a world shaped by their legacy.
 Now is the perfect time to support teachers to empower their students, but also to directly engage with students and help them reconnect to their planet, understand their impact on it and take action to protect it.